-Apply classroom learning to real situations when you study a law or business course at Curtin.
+Apply classroom learning to real world situations when you study a law or business course at Curtin.
 Through our extensive industry networks you’ll get exposure to business professionals and to projects that prepare you for future employment.
-Curtin Business School is recognised as an elite business school through its accreditation by AACSB, which ensures your business degree will be recognised around the globe.
+The Curtin Business School is recognised as an elite business school through its accreditation by AACSB, which ensures your business degree will be recognised around the globe.

 Engineering and mining

-Engineers are involved in building, design and process across a broad range of industries.
+Engineers are involved in the building, design and process across a broad range of industries.
 Our engineering and mining courses will give you hands-on experience and teach you how to solve problems to make a real difference in the world.
-You’ll develop the self-confidence and interpersonal skills needed for a successful career in some of the world’s most economically important industries.
-You could choose to study at the Curtin Western Australian School of Mines in Kalgoorlie, a major centre for mining and resources.
+You will develop the self-confidence and interpersonal skills needed for a successful career in some of the world’s most economically important industries.
+You could also choose to study at the Curtin Western Australian School of Mines in Kalgoorlie, a major centre for mining and resources.

 Additional study areas include: